Lozenge Tilings of a Hexagon and q-Racah Ensembles: Limit shapes and fluctuations for -Orthogonal Polynomial Ensembles

 The linear statistics for this point process are the random variables

-for test function $f$.
-As for the one dimensional marginals, the limiting behavior of these linear statistics can be studied using the coefficients in the recurrence relations
+for a test function $f$.
+As is the case for the one-dimensional marginals, the limiting behavior of these linear statistics can be studied using the coefficients in the recurrence relations

-but we will also need a condition the limiting behavior of the coefficients $c_{k,t_m}$.
+but we will also need a condition on the limiting behavior of the coefficients $c_{k,t_m}$ in the transition functions \eqref{transition}.

-First, notice that the theorem (\ref{thm:LLNcontinuousfunctions}) still holds for any fixed time $m$ since the marginal density of (\ref{ensemble}) at any fixed time is the same as that of (\ref{bi-ope}) by Cauchy-Binet formula.
-Then the limit shape for the dynamic case follows by linearity of integration.
-However, the two-dimensional fluctuation result needs a separate statement.
+First, note that since the marginal density of \eqref{ensemble} at any fixed $t_m$ is the same as that of \eqref{bi-ope}, Theorem~\ref{thm:LLNcontinuousfunctions} still holds for any fixed $t_m$ and thus also gives the limiting distribution of points for the extended point process.
+The following is an extension of Theorem \ref{CLT_q_polynomial} and describes the two-dimensional fluctuations.